QuantEcon/lecture-source-jl/rst_files/dynamic_programming/lqcontrol.rst

 --------

-To solve the finite horizon LQ problem we can use a dynamic programming strategy based on backwards induction that is conceptually similar to the approach adopted in :doc:`this lecture <short_path>`
+To solve the finite horizon LQ problem we can use a dynamic programming strategy based on backwards induction that is conceptually similar to the approach adopted in :doc:`this lecture <../dynamic_programming/short_path>`

 For reasons that will soon become clear, we first introduce the notation :math:`J_T(x) = x' R_f x`